zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    low-level event and potentially expensive as it may be raised very often.

-   :c: The connection the packet is part of.
+   :param c: The connection the packet is part of.

-   :is_orig: True if the packet was sent by the connection's originator.
+   :param is_orig: True if the packet was sent by the connection's originator.

-   :options: The list of options parsed out of the TCP header.
+   :param options: The list of options parsed out of the TCP header.

    .. zeek:see:: tcp_packet tcp_contents tcp_rexmit tcp_option